 ICSI – Intracytoplasmic

 During ICSI, an embryologist uses a needle to pick up just one single sperm under the microscope, and then injects that sperm directly into the center of a mature egg.
-In doing so, it bypasses some of the male fertility health challenges.
-At Monash IVF, ICSI is often used for patient undergoing in vitro fertilisation.
+This procedure helps overcome certain male fertility health challenges.
+At Monash IVF, ICSI is frequently utilized for patients undergoing in vitro fertilization (IVF).

 When ICSI is considered?